cpauliat/my-terraform-aws-examples/13b_AWS_demo_VPC_RDS_aurora_mysql_serverless_v1/README.md

-# AWS VPC with RDS Aurora MySQL Provisioned Demo
+# AWS VPC with RDS Aurora MySQL Serverless v1 Demo

-This Terraform project demonstrates AWS RDS Aurora MySQL cluster deployment with provisioned instances and an EC2 instance configured as a database client in a VPC.
+This Terraform project demonstrates AWS RDS Aurora MySQL Serverless v1 deployment with automatic scaling and an EC2 instance configured as a database client in a VPC.

 ## Architecture Overview

 - **VPC** with public and private subnets across multiple availability zones
-- **RDS Aurora MySQL Cluster** with provisioned instances (1 writer + 2 readers)
+- **RDS Aurora MySQL Serverless v1** with automatic scaling and pause capability
 - **EC2 instance** configured as MySQL client with database tools
-- **High availability** deployment across 3 availability zones
+- **Cost-optimized** serverless architecture that scales to zero when idle

 ## Infrastructure Components